zayeemZaki/FullStackCrowdStrikeAutomation/website/scripts/README.md

 - **Key Functions:**
   - `stale_accounts_table`: Retrieves and displays a table of stale accounts.
   - `download_table`: Exports the data in CSV or TXT format.

+### entity.py

+The `entity.py` script processes entities within the CrowdStrike environment.
+It identifies accounts with specific filters applied and displays them in a table format.
+It also allows exporting this data as CSV or TXT files.

+- **Key Functions:**
+  - `entity_table`: Retrieves and displays a table of entities.
+  - `entity_filters`: Allows users to apply filters.

+### getMaliciousFiles.py

+The `getMaliciousFiles.py` script processes malicious within the CrowdStrike environment and displays them in a table format.

+- **Key Functions:**
+  - `getMaliciousFiles`: Allows selection of filters and displays files in list format.

 ### EndPoint Folder